 Use this checklist when shopping for a storage container in an area where you know there could be mice or rats.

-Chewproof.
+Chew Proof.
 Look for materials that are impossible or difficult for a rodent to chew through.
-Metal and glass both do an excellent job at keeping mice out.
+Metal and glass both do an excellent job of keeping mice out.

 Raised Cabinets.
 Keeping your items off the floor is also important.
 Choose cabinets with legs instead of ones that sit directly on the floor.

 Waterproof: Keeping moisture out is essential, depending on where you store your items.
 Water can damage the integrity of a storage container.

 Tight Fitting Lids.
 Ensure all lids have a tight seal and cannot be easily pried open by critters.

 Gap Free.
 There should be no gaps larger than 1/4 of an inch.

 Scent Free.
 Ensure all containers are clean and don’t have lingering scents that attract mice.
 Perfumes, oils, and grease can all bring unwanted attention.

 Air Tight.
 Air-tight containers are especially important for food storage.
 Some plastic containers are porous, so the scent of your food will be noticeable to rodents even when closed.